-The organization contracting to implement any program resulting in the generation of program income shall complete and submit an annual report to the NRP in a format proscribed by NRP.
-Failures to provide timely reports may result in the loss of use of any generated program income and the transfer of these funds from the contracting organization to NRP.
-Any program income transferred to NRP or the city will be held in reserve for use by the neighborhood.
+The organization contracting to implement any program resulting in the generation of program income shall complete and submit an annual report to the NRP in a format prescribed by NRP.

 Contract Guidelines

 NRP contracts that may result in program income must contain language that specifically reserves that income for the future use of the neighborhood or NRP in accordance with the provisions of this policy.
 The contract provision(s) relating to program income must be approved by NRP.